EmmanuelleGay/calculator-project/README.md

 # calculator-project

-Objective : create a calculator with Java and Swing
+Objective : create a calculator with Java and WindowBuilder

 ![](calculator.png)